18 Historic Buildings in Sydney (Complete Guide)

 Department of Lands Building

-The Department of Lands building on Bridge Street opposite Macquarie Place Park is a heritage-listed state government administrative building, built in two stages from 1876 to 1892.
+The Department of Lands building on Bridge Street, opposite Macquarie Place Park, is a heritage-listed state government building constructed in two stages between 1876 and 1892.

-For many years, the building was the head office for the Surveyor General of New South Wales and the NSW Colonial Architect.
+For many years, the building served as the head office for the Surveyor General of New South Wales and the NSW Colonial Architect.

 14. Cadmans Cottage